richardokonicha/climadata/README.md

 # ClimaDataBox iOT sensor
 ClimaDataBox is an Air Quality hardware build for Climate Challenge Hackathon of The Goethe Institut.
 A DHT22 sensor connected on ESP-8266 board feeds temperature and humidity readings, as an MQ-135 gas sensor reads air quality status.
 ESP-8266 uploads data to ThingSpeak IOT service.
 A web platform visualize data for analysis and information.
-This is an ongoing project and will add a PM2.5 sensor as a GPS module and a solar panel to power the hardware.
+This is an ongoing project.

 ## Author
 * **Chris Papathanasiou** <developer@drmac.gr>